-Although anesthesiologists complete a minimum of eight years of medical training after college, following residency, many anesthesiologists also complete an additional fellowship year of specialty training in specific areas such as pain management, cardiac anesthesia, pediatric anesthesia, neuroanesthesia, obstetric anesthesia or critical care medicine.
+Although physician anesthesiologists complete a minimum of eight years of medical training after college, following residency, many also complete an additional fellowship year of specialty training in specific areas such as pain management, cardiac anesthesia, pediatric anesthesia, neuroanesthesia, obstetric anesthesia or critical care medicine.

-Anesthesiologists may also seek certification in one of the following subspecialties, which require additional training and examinations: Critical Care Medicine, Hospice and Palliative Medicine, Pain Medicine.
+Physician anesthesiologists may also seek certification in one of the following subspecialties, which require additional training and examinations: Critical Care Medicine, Hospice and Palliative Medicine, Pain Medicine.

-What is an anesthesiologist assistant?
+What is an Anesthesiology Assistant?

-Anesthesiologist Assistants complete a four year undergraduate college degree that includes satisfying pre-med requirements.
-Anesthesiologist Assistants are highly skilled health professionals who have satisfactorily completed an accredited anesthesiologist assistant education program.
+Anesthesiologist assistants complete a four year undergraduate college degree that includes satisfying pre-med requirements.
+Anesthesiologist assistants are highly skilled health professionals who have satisfactorily completed an accredited anesthesiologist assistant education program.
 Upon completion of an accredited AA program, a student may become certified by passing the National Commission for Certification of Anesthesiologist Assistants examination (NCCAA).
 Performance information for test items and the overall exam are provided by the National Board of Medical Examiners (NBME).

 AAs are trained extensively in the delivery of safe and high quality anesthesia care, as well as advanced patient monitoring techniques.
-As nonphysician anesthetists, AAs work under the direction of licensed anesthesiologists to implement anesthesia care plans.
+As nonphysician anesthetists, AAs work under the direction of licensed physician anesthesiologists to implement anesthesia care plans.
 An AA may not practice outside the field of anesthesia or apart from the supervision of an anesthesiologist.

-What is a nurse anesthetist?
+What is a Nurse Anesthetist?

 What is an Anesthesia Care Team?

-In an Anesthesia Care Team, anesthesiologists may delegate patient monitoring and appropriate tasks to nonphysician anesthesia providers while retaining overall responsibility for the patient.
+In an Anesthesia Care Team, physician anesthesiologists may delegate patient monitoring and appropriate tasks to nonphysician anesthesia providers while retaining overall responsibility for the patient.

 Members of the Anesthesia Care Team work together to provide the optimal anesthesia experience for all patients.
 Core members of the anesthesia care team include both physicians (anesthesiologist, anesthesiology fellow, anesthesiology resident) and nonphysicians (anesthesiologist assistant, nurse anesthetist, anesthesiologist assistant student, student nurse anesthetist).
 Other health care professionals also make important contributions to the perianesthetic care of the patient.

-To provide optimum patient safety, the anesthesiologist directing the Anesthesia Care Team is responsible for management of team personnel, patient preanesthetic evaluation, prescribing the anesthetic plan, management of the anesthetic, postanesthesia care and anesthesia consultation.
+To provide optimum patient safety, the physician anesthesiologist directing the Anesthesia Care Team is responsible for management of team personnel, patient preanesthetic evaluation, prescribing the anesthetic plan, management of the anesthetic, postanesthesia care and anesthesia consultation.